Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 control hydrogen during cutting

-Although aluminum cuts cleanly on a water table, you must control hydrogen generation and heat to prevent hazardous conditions.
+Aluminum cuts cleanly on a water table, but you must control hydrogen generation and heat to prevent hazardous conditions.
 Treat the process as a controlled operation: stage the aluminum sheet, verify ventilation, and set monitoring steps before you start cutting.

-Hydrogen buildup can occur quickly, then continue after the arc stops, so establish a routine to vent and cool the table.
+Hydrogen buildup can occur quickly and continue after the arc stops.
+Establish a routine to vent and cool the table between cuts.

 • Load the aluminum sheet, then cut immediately to minimize dissolved hydrogen dwell time in the water table.